Learning Identity-Preserving Transformations on Data Manifolds: Methods

 \subsection{Decreasing Computational Complexity of Coefficient Inference}

-To compute the gradient for the matrix exponential during training and inference, previous works have used a linear approximation \cite{rao1999learning}, learned the operators in a factored form \cite{sohl2010unsupervised}, or used analytic gradients that are not favorable for parallel computations \cite{culpepper2009learning, connor2020representing, connor2021variational}.
+To compute the gradient for the matrix exponential during training and inference, previous works have used a linear approximation \citep{rao1999learning}, learned the operators in a factored form \citep{sohl2010unsupervised}, or used analytic gradients that are not favorable for parallel computations \citep{culpepper2009learning, connor2020representing, connor2021variational}.
 The main computational bottleneck for learning transport operators is the coefficient inference step, where objective~(\ref{eq:objFun}) is minimized with respect to $\vtr{c}$.
-The $\ell_1$ norm term is non-smooth, leading to slower convergence when using subgradients found via automatic differentiation \cite{boyd_convex_2004}.
-In this work we employ a forward-backward splitting scheme \cite{beck_fast_2009} that applies automatic differentiation for the matrix exponential term, and proximal gradients for the $\ell_1$ norm \cite{10.1561/2400000003}.
-This significantly speeds up the training process and allows for scaling up the learning of transport operators to complex datasets.
-To the best knowledge of the authors, this is the first work to demonstrate learning of Lie group operators on datasets as large and complex as CelebA.
-Details on the inference algorithm as well as ablation studies quantifying the speed-up on a training iteration are provided in Appendix~\ref{app:inference_details}.
+The $\ell_1$ norm term is non-smooth, leading to slower convergence when using subgradients found via automatic differentiation \citep{boyd_convex_2004}.

+In this work, we employ a forward-backward splitting scheme \citep{beck_fast_2009} that applies automatic differentiation for the matrix exponential term, with numerical approximations that are more favorable for parallel hardware \cite{math7121174}, and proximal gradients for the $\ell_1$ norm \citep{10.1561/2400000003}.
+We show in Appendix~\ref{app:inference_details} (with further details on the coefficient inference algorithm) that this leads to significant speedup during training, and allows for scaling of transport operators to complex datasets that were not possible before.